Hack Club

 Systems Engineering

-Every design decision you document is funded work.
+Every design decision you document is paid time.

 • Subsystem interfaces (I2C, SPI, UART)